d-morrison/IntroStatActivities/_book/05-A07-EDA-two-quantitative-PartA.md

 ### Terminology review

-In this week's activity, we will review summary measures and plots for two quantitative variables.
+In today's activity, we will review summary measures and plots for two quantitative variables.
 Some terms covered in this activity are:

 * Scatterplot